lob/lob-node/README.md

 ## Examples

-Please Check out the Examples Folder for working examples.
+Please Check out the Examples Folder for working examples.s

+#### Creating a PDF

+If you need to generate your own PDF programmatically we recommend using [pdfkit](http://pdfkit.org/).
+There is an example provided in the examples folder [here](examples/create_pdf.js).

 [downloads-image]: http://img.shields.io/npm/dm/lob.svg
 [npm-url]: https://npmjs.org/package/lob
 [npm-image]: https://badge.fury.io/js/lob.svg